SBoudrias/Inquirer.js/README.md

 or better docs!
 **Pull Requests**: Send _fixes_ PR on the `master` branch.
 Any new features should be send on the `wip`branch.

-We're looking to offer good support for multiples prompt and environments.
+We're looking to offer good support for multiple prompts and environments.
 If you want to help, we'd like to keep a list of testers for each terminal/OS so we can contact you and get feedback before release; let us know if you want to be added to the list! (just tweet to @vaxilart)